The Open University since 2006

 Take the photographic memory testCan you capture scenes just by looking at them?
 Find out with our photographic memory test.
 Launch now: Take the photographic memory test

 Ever wondered what it would be like to study philosophy?
-This unit will introduce you to the teaching methods employed and the types of activities and assignments you would be asked to undertake should you wish to study the OU course A211 Philosophy and the human situation.
+This free course, Introducing philosophy, will introduce you to the teaching methods employed and the types of activities and assignments you would be asked to undertake should you wish to study philosophy and the human situation.

-This unit gives you an idea of what it is like to study philosophy, introducing you to the teaching methods employed by the Open University in teaching philosophy.
+This course gives you an idea of what it is like to study philosophy, introducing you to the teaching methods employed by the Open University in teaching philosophy.
 If you are considering studying philosophy, we recommend you start here.
-Although the unit is mainly for people who are new to philosophy, you may find it helpful even if you already have some experience of the subject.
+Although the course is mainly for people who are new to philosophy, you may find it helpful even if you already have some experience of the subject.

 The following material was written by Maria Kasmirli as a short introduction to philosophy for students planning to enrol on the Open University course Philosophy and the human situation (A211).
 It contains quotations from the first A211 course book, written by Dr Nigel Warburton.